wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/portal-custom-web/includes/2-build-web-templates.md

 ### raw

 Allows output of Liquid code on a page without having it parsed and executed.
-This is useful for generating content which uses conflicting client-side syntax, e.g. Handlebars.
+This is useful for generating content, which uses conflicting client-side syntax, for example, Handlebars.

 ```xml
 Hello, {% raw %}{{ user.fullname }}.{% endraw %} Nice to meet you.